- ActiveX components can cause runtime errors which are essentially bugs that users encounter in a specific program.

-- Open the Command Prompt in Windows 10 and 8 by pressing the Win key + X hotkey and selecting Command Prompt (Admin) from the menu.
-In Windows 7, you can enter ‘cmd’ in the Start menu’s search box to open the Prompt.
+- Open the Command Prompt in Windows 10 by pressing the Win key + X hotkey and selecting Command Prompt (Admin) from the menu.
+Alternatively, you can enter ‘cmd’ in the Start menu’s search box to open the Prompt.

 - Now enter ‘regsvr32 Filename.ocx’ or ‘regsvr32 Filename.dll’ in the Command Prompt window.
 Replace filename with the specified file title.

 - Press the Return key to reregister the file.

 It might be the case that a virus has corrupted, may be deleted, files pertinent to the runtime error.
 As such, running a full virus scan of Windows with third-party anti-virus software can feasibly fix the ActiveX error 429.

 You can find a lot of antivirus software options that fit all types of needs and budgets.
 Some of the best antivirus solutions that are compatible with Windows 10 PCs come with full-feature free trials, so you can try them out before buying a license.

 You should also check for and install Windows updates.
 Microsoft is usually updating system files that might be associated with error 429.
 So updating Windows with the latest service packs and patches can help resolve runtime errors.